jonaslu/iamjonas/src/posts/2021/10/want-to-be-great-know-lot.md

 ---
-title: Want to be great?
-Know a lot
+title: "Want to be great?
+Know a lot"
 date: 2021-10-26
-summary: Remember that time where you knew of a solution that no-one else did?
+summary: "Remember that time where you knew of a solution that no-one else did?
 And it worked exceptionally well too.
 I bet you felt like a great programmer.
-Let's make that happen again!
+Let's make that happen again!"
 ---

 In the book [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/) Scott H Young argues that the difference between a great programmer and mediocre programmer is not the ability to solve problems.
 Both can often get the job done.
 But the great programmer knows a dozen or more ways to solve the problem and can apply the most effective solution for the case at hand.

 Mediocre sounds like a put down and we've all been there so let's call that person less knowledgeable instead.
 The less knowledgeable programmer only knows a few or even one solution and deploys that solution unaware that there are better ways.

 I can look it up if I need to, you might think.
 The problem is how do you look up something you don't even know exists?
 These are the unknown unknowns.
 Things you don't know you don't know.
 And those are indeed hard to look up.

 To become better you need to know what's out there.
 You need to turn the unknown unknowns into known unknowns.